PRATAP-KUMAR/gdm-extension/README.md

 >      2. compile the schemas.
 >      `sudo glib-compile-schemas schemas --targetdir /usr/local/share/glib-2.0/schemas/`
 >
-> ## Enabling the Extension for `gdm` user.
+> ### Enabling the Extension for `gdm` user.
 > 1. `xhost si:localuser:gdm`
 > 2. `sudo -u gdm dbus-launch dconf reset -f /`
 > 3. `sudo -u gdm dbus-launch gsettings set org.gnome.shell enabled-extensions "['gdm-extension@pratap.fastmail.fm']"`

 ## Tweaking from GDM Login Screen
 1. On the left side topbar, there is a preferences Icon shown.
 Click on it and it will popup the menu.
-2. There are four main sections Background, Shell Themes, Icon Themes, System Settings.
+2. There are four main sections.
+Background, Shell Themes, Icon Themes, System Settings.
 3. For Background, if you are satisfied with your shell theme, you dont need to change any thing.
 If you prefer to choose colors, gradient, wallpaper then you can enter the valid colors for example `#456789`, `blue` etc. You must be careful while entering these.